 In order not to lose authenticity, the developers used two heraldic symbols in the emblem at once.
 Moreover, there are two versions of its origin.
 According to one assumption, the author of the icon is the engineer Franz Xaver Reimspiess, on the other – the owner of Ferdinand Porsche himself.
 He sketched the logo on a napkin, and then Erwin Komenda from the design department made the final drawing from the sketch.
 Both assumptions are considered official and are mentioned in various competent sources.

 The text in the logo first appeared in 1952.
 These were two geographic indications that were critical to the automotive brand.
 The word “Stuttgart” was on the inside, “Porsche” was on the outside.
-They were executed in grotesque and placed in the upper register.
+They were executed grotesquely and placed in the upper register.
 The modern emblem uses a different typeface for them: “Stuttgart” is written in tightly grouped thin black letters, and “Porsche” is written in wide light letters with a free arrangement.
 The color scheme traditionally includes black, red, gold, or yellow.

 Porsche color codes